Foster to Adopt in the Yukon: Permanency Options for Children in Care

 Legal risk placements carry emotional risk for foster parents.
 If reunification occurs — which remains possible until parental rights are terminated — the foster family's hopes for adoption will not be realized, and there will be a significant loss.

-HSS should be transparent with foster families about whether a placement is a legal risk situation.
-Ask directly.
-You are entitled to know the legal status of the child's case and the realistic probability of reunification when deciding whether to accept a legal risk placement.
+HSS should explain what information can be shared about whether a placement is a legal risk situation.
+Ask directly about the legal status of the child's case and the current permanency plan before deciding whether to accept a legal risk placement.

 Free Download